wp-plugins/socialgrid/readme.txt

 SocialGrid currently supports the following services: Brightkite, Delicious, deviantART, Digg, Dopplr, Ember, Facebook, Flickr, Friendfeed, Google Profile, Last.fm, LinkedIn, MySpace, Picasa Web, Posterous, Qik, Readernaut, Reddit, RSS, StumbleUpon, Tumblr, Twitter, Viddler, Vimeo, Virb, and YouTube!

+The icon set used in this plugin is from the very talented Rogie King of Komodo Media, [check them out](http://www.komodomedia.com/blog/2009/06/social-network-icon-pack/)!

 == Installation ==

 * Upload the `socialgrid` directory to the `/wp-content/plugins/` directory, and enable it in the plugins area of your WordPress admin.